Get money-saving tips in your inbox.

 5 mins

-Mortgage payments are a fact of life for homeowners, but did you know you might have the option to suspend your payments for a short period?
-This is often called a mortgage vacation, and you’re allowed to take a few months off from paying your mortgage if you make prepayments.
+Mortgage payments are a regular commitment for homeowners, but did you know you might have the option to pause your payments temporarily?

 How do mortgage vacations work?